mendix/docs/content/en/docs/refguide/modeling/resources/javascript-actions.md

 ## 4 Expose as Nanoflow Action

 In the **Expose as nanoflow action** tab, it is possible to expose a JavaScript action as a nanoflow action.
-This sample action has been given *Sample Action* caption text, assigned *Workshop* as its category, and given no icon or image:
+This example action has been given *Example Action* caption text, assigned *Workshop* as its category, and given no icon or image:

 {{< figure src="/attachments/refguide/modeling/resources/javascript-actions/expose-jsaction.png" alt="expose action" class="no-border" >}}